-Bug 1341434 - document high-level client-side implementation details for system add-ons r?aswan
+Bug 1341434 - document high-level client-side implementation details for system add-ons r?aswan draft

 --- a/toolkit/mozapps/extensions/docs/SystemAddons.rst